- Company News

 - Convert the third currency to the first one.

-The main advantage is that in all triangular trades, a trader gets a riskless profit as soon as the second trade is fulfilled.
-However, this type of arbitrage is rare.
-Moreover, it’s not easy.
-Thus, traders prefer using bots and software.
-Also, as you have to deal with three cryptocurrencies, your capital should be large enough.
+The main advantage is a riskless profit as soon as the second trade is fulfilled.
+However, this type of arbitrage is rare, and is not easy, so traders usually prefer to use bots and software.
+As users have to deal with three cryptocurrencies, the capital should be large enough.

 What Is Statistical Arbitrage?